-All the items that are essential during the handover process are covered in Project Handover section and include as unit price items.
+All the items that are essential during the handover process are covered in the Project Handover section and included as unit price items.
 The items are like removal of site, removal of temporary and permanent project boundaries, handover of health & safety file, etc.

 When consultants prepare the contractor’s document, it is recommended that the quantity and rates of preliminaries are left blank and request tenderers to fill that information.

-Preliminaries and Preambles both are very important sections of a contract or tender document, but they are not same.
-Both covers an entirely different set of information.
+Preliminaries and Preambles both are very important sections of a contract or tender document, but they are not the same.
+Both cover an entirely different set of information.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.